bruce-initial/etl_mssql_oracle/README.md

 - **Linux**: Follow Microsoft's instructions to install msodbcsql17

 **For Oracle (target database):**
-- This system uses cx_Oracle for writing to Oracle, which requires Oracle Instant Client
+- This system uses python-oracledb for writing to Oracle, which can work with or without Oracle Instant Client
 - Download and install Oracle Instant Client libraries
 - Set appropriate environment variables (LD_LIBRARY_PATH on Linux, PATH on Windows)